-EMR Remote Shuffle Service (ESS) is an extension provided by E-MapReduce (EMR) to optimize shuffle operations of computing engines.
+EMR Remote Shuffle Service (ESS) is an extension provided by E-MapReduce (EMR) to optimize shuffle operations of compute engines.

-- A data overflow occurs when a large amount of data exists in a shuffle write task.
+- A data overflow occurs if a large amount of data exists in a shuffle write task.
 This causes write amplification.

 - A large number of small-size network packets exist in a shuffle read task.
 This causes connection reset.

 - A large number of small-size I/O requests and random reads exist in a shuffle read task.
 This causes high disk and CPU loads.

 - If thousands of mappers (M) and reducers (N) are used, a large number of connections are generated, which makes it difficult for jobs to run.
 The number of connections is calculated by using the following formula: M × N.

 - The Spark shuffle service runs on NodeManager.
 If the amount of data involved in shuffling is extremely large, NodeManager will be restarted.
 This affects the stability of YARN-based task scheduling.

 - Uses push-style shuffle, instead of pull-style shuffle, to reduce the memory pressure caused by mappers.